Office 365 Multi-Factor Authentication (MFA) Information

 Microsoft Office 365 uses Multi-Factor Authentication (MFA) as a security enhancement that requires a second form of verification when logging into Office 365 resources.
 Multi-factor authentication, sometimes referred to as second-step or two-step verification, requires you to authenticate using another method in addition to your username and password.
 Multi-factor authentication is required for all faculty, staff and student employees accessing Microsoft Office 365 resources.

-Additional Security Verification Methods
+Security Verification Methods

 To Sign in to Office 365

 There are multiple ways to complete the additional security verification, multi-factor authentication, and may be changed after the initial MFA set up in your Office 365 app settings found on the Office 365 portal.
 Below is a list of the methods to complete multi-factor authentication and a description of how the method is used.
+It is highly recommended to use the Microsoft Authenticator app on your mobile device, and in most cases is required.
+If you don't have a device capable of running the Microsoft Authenticator app, you should request an OIT Consultation for a possible solution.

 Method Description